 10. Can Canadian or international students get into Ivy League schools?

 Yes, Canadian and international students are welcome to apply.
-If your first language is not English, you will need to pass a language proficiency test.
-You must fulfill all the other requirements, including writing the SAT or ACT.
 If you think you could use some help navigating the challenging admissions process, consider getting some college admissions counseling for international students.

 11. What is the easiest Ivy League school to get into?